ABOUT THE CONSORTIUM

 The inclusive economy ecosystem is propelled by the interactions among three types of entities: 1) corporations, 2) entrepreneurs and 3) enablers.
 Expand the descriptions below to learn more.

 Inclusive corporations incorporate intentional social and environmental practices to increase competitiveness and foster societal well-being.
 Inclusive business practices can be related to employees, suppliers, distributors, or consumers.
 By applying socially responsible practices in core operations and value chains, inclusive corporations use their influence to accomplish a multiplier effect when it comes to their societal impact.

-Social enterprise involves small and mid-sized enterprises (SMEs) that create innovative new processes, products, or services that address and improve the quality of human life at the micro or macro level.
-Social entrepreneurs respond to market failures with transformative innovations aimed at solving social problems while maintaining financial sustainability
+Inclusive entrepreneurs are small and mid-sized enterprises (SMEs) that create innovative new processes, products, or services that address and improve the quality of human life at the micro or macro level.
+Inclusive entrepreneurs respond to market failures with transformative innovations aimed at solving social problems while maintaining financial sustainability.

 BENEFITS OF MEMBERSHIP

 Network with global community of social impact professionals

 Engage in dedicated discussion forum

 Present at learning events and working groups

 Contribute to and search members-only repository of local and global best practices

 Publish thought leadership